Mastering Buoyancy Control: Tips and Techniques for Effortless Diving

 Negative buoyancy is when something sinks in water, much like a stone.

 Once we are loaded up with weights, we will sink unless we add air into our BCDs to maintain positive buoyancy.
-When we remove air from our BCD, we become denser than the water so sink.
+When we remove air from our BCD, we become denser than the water, so we sink.

 5 Techniques to Control Your Buoyancy